-Vancouver, B.C.
-July 10, 2013 – A four-member consortium of entrepreneurs from BC, Alberta and Washington is pleased to announce its collaboration to form Bridgemans.
-Based in Vancouver, BC, the company will offer full-service floating accommodations vessels – “Floatels” – that features premium hotel and food services to workforces in any part of the world.
+Vancouver, BC, Canada, July 2013 – A four-member consortium of entrepreneurs from BC, Alberta and Washington is pleased to announce its collaboration to form Bridgemans.
+Based in Vancouver, BC, Canada, the company will offer full-service floating accommodations vessels – “Floatels” – that features premium hotel and food services to workforces in any part of the world.

 The consortium brings together considerable expertise and leadership experience in a wide range of fields, including engineering, construction, resource exploration, camp operations, hotel management and food services, commercial vessel operations and seafood production.